ArthurCbn/cabot/README.md

 # Cabot

 One command for one feature : updating all your playlists from Spotify and SoundCloud (download in lossless, convert, ~analyse key~).
+This keeps your downloaded tracks up-tp-date with your Spotify and Soundcloud playlists so that :
+- If you add a track to your Spotify or Soundcloud playlist, it will be downloaded and added to the right folder,
+- If you remove a track, it will also removed from your downloaded tracks.

+Cabot first tries to download **from Qobuz in lossless quality**, if the track doesn't exist there, it will search for it on Soundcloud.
+Tracks that are downloaded from Soundcloud instead of Qobuz are kept apart in the "fallback" subfolder of your playlist.
+Keep in mind that searching for a track in Soundcloud isn't always perfect, so **double-check every tracks in your "fallback" folders**.

+> The download quality from Soundcloud isn't true lossless (I think), but still better than mp3.

+>[!Tip]
+>When selecting your Qobuz credentials, try several countries as the library isn't the same evrywhere on earth.
+To my experience, the best countries for Qobuz ripping are France, Germany.

 ## Dependencies